-Explicit provisions in settlement agreements that say "\$ cannot be deducted" can clear up the inherent ambiguity in legal settlements.
-That is one reason the Justice Department is often seeing taxes raised in settlement negotiations.
-But the practice is not uniform.
-Even where the DOJ makes an explicit tax demand, sometimes, the defendant is able to finesse the issue.
+Explicit provisions in settlement agreements that say \$\\\\\ cannot be deducted can clear up the inherent ambiguity in legal settlements.
+That is one reason the Justice Department is often seeing taxes raised.
+Sometimes, the defendant is able to finesse the issue.
+For example, Bank of America's legal settlement over soured mortgage securities was a historic \$17 billion, but it steered around DOJ's policy regarding explicitly denying tax deductions.

-For example, Bank of America's legal settlement over soured mortgage securities was a historic \$17 billion.
-Yet BofA steered around DOJ's policy regarding explicitly denying tax deductions.
 Some lawmakers and consumer advocates say the Justice Department and federal regulators need to take taxes into account in settlements.
-Critics say it is even hard to assess the dollars being collected.
-Even touting settlement figures in announcements should be more clear, they say.
-That way people will not think that a business is paying it all, if the after-tax cost is less.
+Even touting settlement figures in announcements should be more clear, so people do not think a business is paying it all, if the after tax cost is less.
 For businesses, most legal expenses and most payments to resolve litigation are deductible.